Leadership Capability: Use Your Company Blog

 Written communications is a great way to communicate to your team while continuously staying visible.
 People will see your name and read your thoughts.
 You will remain top of mind, despite being in a different part of the country or world.
 Staying top of mind while working remotely is important for career success.
-In our e-course, Building Your Visibility Online As A Remote Leader, you will learn strategies on how to stay top of mind even when you aren’t physically in the office.

 If you choose to use newsletters or blogs to boost your visibility, there are a few things to think about to make sure it’s effective.

 - Regular Schedule – Plan to have a regular schedule of publishing.
 Decide to publish weekly, monthly, or quarterly – just make sure you are consistent.
 This will set the expectation for your team, or whoever is reading, that they’ll be able to find updates from you on a regular basis.

 - Have A Purpose – Consistent communication is great, but it will mean much more if there is a purpose behind it.
 Make sure there is a reason behind your communications.
 In other words, don’t publish just to say you published.
 Make a plan for every communication.
 Include valuable information your employees and team members will appreciate.

 - Include Others – Loop in other leaders for them to share their thoughts as well.
 Think of it as a guest post.
 Your section can be regular, but offering other perspectives and department insights can expand the organization’s presence.

 Your team will appreciate receiving consistent communication from you.
 This will help your team feel included and involved in what is going on within the company.

 With a plan to publish a consistent newsletter, let’s discuss what type of content to include in them.